 1913 30 June – Second Balkan War begins with a Bulgarian attack on Greece and Serbia;

 1913 30 June – German Army Bill and Tax Compromise accepted;

 1913 29 July – Anglo-Turkish understanding supporting German efforts in Turkey to build Bagdad railway;

 1913 August – Lusitania undergoes extensive modifications permitting guns to be mounted and ammunition holds and ammo elevators installed prior to registration as a Reserve RN cruiser, therefore listed by Germany as a warship, therefore German U-boat sinks it, therefore the USA will enter WWI.

-1913 10 August Peace of Bucharest ends Second Balkan War and marked by territorial adjustments
+1913 10 August Peace of Bucharest ends Second Balkan War and is marked by territorial adjustments;

 1913 30 August – Churchill writes Grey that Britain should aid Russia and France in a war with Germany

 1913 1 October – Greatest German Army increase since 1871; peace strength increased by 136,000 to 760,908 NCOs and men

 1913 18 October – Churchill again proposes a Naval Holiday